thecodesmith/chalk/README.md

 # Chalk

-_Terminal colors for Groovy_
+_Pretty terminal colors for Groovy._

 Inspired by the popular JavaScript library [chalk](https://github.com/chalk/chalk), and designed for idiomatic Groovy.

-## Why

-There are already a number of terminal color libraries for Java, but they all feel like writing, well, Java.
-This library is designed specifically with Groovy in mind, and takes advantage of Groovy's extension modules (see [examples](https://mrhaki.blogspot.com/2013/01/groovy-goodness-adding-extra-methods.html), [docs](https://groovy-lang.org/metaprogramming.html#_extension_modules)) to provide a clean, concise experience.
+There are already a number of terminal color libraries for Java, but they all feel like writing, well, _Java_.
+This library is designed specifically with Groovy in mind, and takes advantage of Groovy's [extension modules](https://mrhaki.blogspot.com/2013/01/groovy-goodness-adding-extra-methods.html) to provide a clean, concise experience.
+Since I write most of my code in Groovy, I prefer to have an expressive API that feels more like natural language.

 ## Usage